1922 Manitoba general election: Summary

 This election was a watershed moment in Manitoba's political history.
 Since the formal introduction of partisan government in 1888, Manitoba had been governed alternately by the Liberal Party and the Conservative Party.
 Although the previous election of 1920 sustained the Liberals in power, it also saw the two-party dichotomy weakened by the rise of farmer and labour parliamentary blocs.
+Having a minority government, the Liberals had not control of the majority in the Legislature and therefore had had to depend on support from other parties to remain in power.
+The support had been there until MLA P.A.
+Talbot learned that the government had not abolished the public utilities commission as a majority of MLAs had voted to happen in the first season of the government.
+He proposed a vote of censure on the government, and when that passed, Premier Norris's cabinet resigned.

 In 1922, the old parties were mostly swept away by the United Farmers of Manitoba (UFM).
 The UFM and Progressives candidates won 25 seats out of 52.
 Elections in three northern seats were deferred until later dates for logistical reasons.

 The UFM had existed for several years as a farmer's organization, but some of its members ran as "Independent-Farmers" in the 1920 election.
 In 1921, however, the UFM announced it would field candidates during the 1922 campaign.
 The UFM was opposed to partisanship, and its most prominent members insisted that it was not a "party" in the traditional sense.
 UFM candidates often highlighted their lack of experience in partisan politics, and promised to govern the province in a restrained and responsible manner if elected to office.

 The UFM membership was also heterogeneous.
 Although many supporters were free-trade agrarian Liberals before 1920, a number were also Conservatives.
 Some prominent UFM figures were also notable members of Manitoba's francophone community, which generally supported the Conservative Party before 1920.